-2) Bowel imbalance: If the flora is out of balance in your bowel, as in too much “bad” bacteria and not enough “good” bacteria, constipation may result.
-A great way to avoid this problem is to regularly use a quality pro-biotic product that replenishes helpful bacteria to keep the bowel healthy.
-Overuse of antibiotic drugs is a major cause of bowel imbalance.
+2) Bowel imbalance: If the gut flora is out of balance in your bowel, as in too much “bad” bacteria and not enough “good” bacteria, constipation may result.
+A great way to avoid this concern is the regular use of a quality probiotic supplement that replenishes good bacteria to keep the bowel healthy.
+It is important to mention that the overuse of antibiotic drugs is a major cause of bowel imbalance.

 3) Irritable Bowel Syndrome (IBS): This bowel disorder, also known as spastic colon, leads to many symptoms of bowel dysfunction, with constipation being one of them.

-4) Hypothyroidism: One of the side effects of an under active thyroid gland can be constipation.
+4) Hypothyroidism: Constipation is one of the side effects of an under active thyroid gland.

 5) Colon or rectal cancer.

-6) Depression: Constipation is often found in depressed people due to inactivity, and certain medications they may be taking.
-Science has proven that there is definitely a mind-gut connection.
+6) Depression: Constipation is often found in depressed people due to inactivity, and certain over-the-counter and prescription medications.
+Research has proven that there is definitely a mind-gut connection.

 7) Chronic kidney failure.